How to Reduce Dental Appointment Cancellations by 40-50%

 Automate confirmations, rescheduling, and waitlist recovery with a 24/7 AI dental receptionist.

-7 Days Prior (Planning): An SMS or Email to remind the patient while they still have time to adjust their schedule.
+- 7 Days Prior (Planning): SMS or email reminder while the patient still has time to adjust their schedule

-48 Hours Prior (Commitment): An SMS and Email backup asking for a firm "Yes" to secure the slot.
+- 48 Hours Prior (Commitment): SMS + email backup asking for a firm "Yes" to secure the slot

-2 Hours Prior (Execution): A final SMS nudge to reduce day-of forgetfulness.
+- 2 Hours Prior (Execution): Final SMS nudge to reduce day-of forgetfulness

 Real Practice Results